erikyo/react-chat-elements-typed/README.md

 # react-chat-elements-typed

+> [!WARNING]
-## NOTE: THIS IS A FORK.
-DO NOT USE.
-PLEASE USE [react-chat-elements](https://github.com/Detaysoft/react-chat-elements)
+> NOTE: THIS IS A FORK.
+> If you are looking for the original repository please visit [react-chat-elements](https://github.com/Detaysoft/react-chat-elements)

+---

 ## Install